liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 	<Content view="canvas" type="url"
 	href="https://www.google.com/calendar/__ENV_google_apps_auth_path__ig"/>

+The complete Google Calendar gadget can be found at [`http://www.google.com/ig/modules/calendar3.xml`](http://www.google.com/ig/modules/calendar3.xml).

 Both HTML and URL content types offer beneficial traits and can be used effectively.
-The content type you use for your gadgets, depends on your needs and preferences.
+The content type you use for your gadgets depends on your needs and preferences.

 Now that you're fundamentally sound on the gadget basics, let's explore what gadgets offer you in Liferay Portal.